cabb99/OpenActin/coarseactin/mdfit/README.md

 ## Usage

 ### Quick Start
-Here's a quick example to get you started with the `MDFit` class:
+Here's a quick example to get started with the `MDFit` class:

+#### Fit particles without a forcefield
 ```python
 import numpy as np
 from coarseactin import MDFit